Maxbrand/blog/content/post/Floating.md

 Earlier this year I shot a music video with director [Joakim Gustafsson](https://joakimg.com/) and musician Kris Lempiäinen.
 Kris plays all of the instrument in his song so we wanted to make the concept of the music video based on that.

 The concept we came up with was quite simple but I am also very happy with the result, and our method for doing it was a little different than what you would assume looking at the video.
-Just like with all the previous posts in this blog we had a very low budget, so we could not afford coloured backdrops.
+As usual in this blog we had a very low budget, so we could not afford coloured backdrops.
 But the whole concept was that we wanted a different colour for each instrument.
 The question was, how do we achieve this vision without the budget for buying the backdrops?

 ## The power of a white backdrop